-You may also have heard of the ombré, sombré, colormelt and écaille wicks.
+You may also have heard of the ombré, sombré, colormelt and écaille highlights.
 All of them are variations of balayage that are usually made on brown and dark bases.

-The effect of these wicks is to work on very fine wicks and lighten a tone and a half the natural color.
+The effect of these highlights is to work on very fine highlights and lighten a tone and a half the natural color.
 In many cases they go unnoticed so they are not recommended unless you are looking for a very discreet look or are very afraid of change.

 Babylights are applied over the entire length of the hair.
 They do not require too much maintenance because the transition between the natural color (the root of your hair) and the wick is very faint.

 Since in this case developer of lower volumes is used, the damage caused to the hair is less than in other types of highlights where we have to lighten many more shades.
 This is important to know depending on the state of your hair.
 If you have it fragile or thin, this may be your style of highlights.
 If you also have light brown or medium hair naturally, these would be your most recommended highlights.